 Women and Lung Cancer Research and Preventive Services Act of 2025

-This bill has been approved by a Senate committee and is now waiting for a vote by the full Senate.
+This bill has been approved by the Senate committee and is now waiting for a vote by the full Senate.
 It is currently placed on the legislative calendar and is actively moving through the process.
 There are no other scheduled actions at this time.

 Legislative Progress